steventohme/CP472/Assignment 1/Task4_Report.md

 The struct implementation improves readability by grouping related attributes together.
 Accessing student attributes involves using a single struct, which simplifies code comprehension.
 The use of a struct enhances the readability of function signatures, making it clear that they operate on student entities.

 ## Conclusion
+The struct implementation is superior in terms of data organization, code maintainability, and readability.
+It follows better programming practices and provides a more structured and modular approach to managing student information.